binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 Following are some effective means of gaining physical access to workplace premises.

 1. Mingle in with a crowd of people returning from a lunch break.
 Be prepared to drop some names of people that work there but are not in the current group.
 Yes, that means you have to do your home work and know their faces.
-You will get through the locked front door 99% of the time.
+You will get through the locked front door 99% of the time
 2. Wait in the car park until you see someone close to the front door (inside or outside) and carry a large heavy **looking** box toward the door.
 They will almost always open the door for you.
-Just make sure you have thought about all possible questions that may get fired at you, and have well researched answers ready to respond with.
+Just make sure you have thought about all possible questions that may get fired at you, and have well researched answers ready to respond with
 3. Even before you get to the building itself, often the premises will have gates that open by remote control or card.
 If an attacker is close enough to someone already entering the premises, they will get through at the same time.
 Obviously this needs to be as inconspicuous as possible.
 Park close enough, but not too close as to be recognised as someone trying to tailgate their way in.
 Early mornings are best for this, as staff are often still half asleep when they turn up to work.
 Picking your target to follow via the Open Source Intelligence (OSInt) you have gathered during the reconnaissance phase.
-An attacker will choose someone that likely does not get a lot of sleep, perhaps a late night coder, hacker, gamer, or someone who has a new born baby and doesn't get much sleep.
+An attacker will choose someone that likely does not get a lot of sleep, perhaps a late night coder, hacker, gamer, or someone who has a new born baby and doesn't get much sleep

 ### Phishing {#people-identify-risks-phishing}
 ![](images/ThreatTags/average-widespread-easy-moderate.png)